sahiltshah/cp_starter/README.md

 sahilshah@sahil-ma cp % chmod +x caller.sh
 ```
 ### Generic use
-We input the name long_challenge_1 when asked in prompt
+We input the name 'long_challenge_1' when asked in prompt ( You can use any program name as you wish)

 ```bash
 sahilshah@sahil-ma cp % ./caller.sh